 In instances of very serious behaviours, the Headteacher may exclude a child for a given period of time or permanently.
 Exclusions will be reported to the governing body.
-The actions that we take are in line with government guidelines on the restraint of children.
-Records are kept and parents or carers are informed.

 In the rare case of a permanent exclusion, the Headteacher will follow LEA guidelines which are outlined in a separate policy.
-This policy will be updated at the beginning of each academic year relating to staffing and organisation and reviewed every two years.